 Save Up a decent Amount of Cans.

-You should not take a few aluminum cans for reprocessing.
+It would be best if you did not take a few aluminum cans for reprocessing.
 What if you’re going to get paid for them?
 You’ll need plenty of them to get a reasonable payout.

 Additionally, you can donate aluminum cans with other recyclables to increase your winnings.
 But this method could be more efficient because you don’t get a refund for your items.